TV Tropes Needs Your Help

 - Also similarly American Dragon Jake Long went through a radical Art Evolution between seasons.
 While some of the characters were still recognizable, some such as Silver the mermaid don't even come close to resembling their original design.

-- All Ben 10 sequels brought some change to the characters' designs and personalities, which was usually justified through a Time Skip.
-Ben 10 Omniverse, on the other hand, takes place less than a year after the events of previous sequel Ultimate Alien and involves a large amount of flashback on the original series.
+- All Ben 10 sequels brought some change to the characters' designs and personalities, which was usually justified through a Time Skip, although some cases played this trope straight (Cooper, Charmcaster, and Elena come to mind.)
+Ben 10: Omniverse, on the other hand, takes place less than a year after the events of previous sequel Ultimate Alien and involves a large amount of flashback on the original series.
 Yet, in both the flashback and present episodes, aliens and characters are all redesigned to the point some of them bear few similarities to their model.